davidpaivafernandes/booklet/README.md

 In the media folder are some pictures of some of the book I've made with this thing.

-The final PDF can be printed completely selecting two pages per side, front&back by the shorter size.
+The final PDF can be printed as a whole on one go, selecting two pages per side, and front&back by the shorter size.

 ## You'll also need